iiVeil/ModValidator/README.md

 ## Creating your config
 The base config.
 Stored at `GameDir/BepInEx/config/ModValidator`

-> I'm retarded and don't know how to update a config, if you are updating there will be a new config with the version tag just edit the highest version
+> I'm new and don't know how to update a config, if you are updating there will be a new config with the version tag just edit the highest version

 **The only config that matters is the server hosts**